About the course

 Central training includes days spent working with exceptional teachers and their pupils, in exceptional partnership schools, so all trainees are exposed to best practice in teaching the curriculum creatively and effectively.
 We want future pupils to love learning and our future teachers to love teaching!

 This programme offers more contact hours in central training (60 full days) than the majority of current ITT programmes.
 Good subject knowledge underpins effective teaching, and the quality and depth of our central training is a key reason why so many of our teachers have risen rapidly to senior management roles in schools (OFSTED 2016).
 Headteachers, SCITT trained teachers and trainees are unanimous is stating that the course structure is an ideal balance of theory and practice.

-An integral part of the courses is a full University of Leicester PGCE, with Masters Level credits.
-Trainees are asked to complete the equivalent of two 5000 word assignments within this PGCE award.
-Trainees receive some training at the University and are recognised as students of the University, with access to the library, sports and learning support facilities.
-The PGCE award is recognised internationally and the SCITT has trained teachers who are now working in Australia, New Zealand, Hong Kong and China.
+An integral part of the courses is an internationally recognised University of Leicester PGCE, with Masters Level credits.
+Trainees are asked to complete the equivalent of two 5000 word assignments within this award.

 Click HERE for more information about the course design and timetables.